-A robust committee framework sustains the lines of communication among Directors and with management.
+The Company's leadership structure includes an experienced management team, upon whose advice, reports and opinions the Board relies.
 Regularly scheduled management reports and presentations, based on operational, financial, legal and risk management aspects of the Company's operations, provide vital information to the Board.
-Directors have complete access to the Chief Executive Officer and other members of senior management.
+The independent Directors have complete access to, and direct contact with, members of senior management.
+The Board also relies on the advice of counsel, accountants, executive compensation consultants, auditors, strategic planning consultants and other expert advisors.